-When I starting thinking about this project, I wasn’t sure what I wanted to use as the base for my wreath.
+When I started thinking about this project, I wasn’t sure what I wanted to use as the base for my wreath.
 I had made previous wreaths with styrofoam bases and they don’t last long as the styrofoam breaks eventually.
-I happened to be talking with MIL while in Joann’s one day and a guy cutting fabric overheard us talking about the styrofoam wreath bases and he said that his friend makes them and wraps them with duct tape.
-So, I thought that I would definitely try that!
+I happened to be talking with my MIL while in Joann’s one day and a guy cutting fabric overheard us talking about the styrofoam wreath bases and said that his friend makes them and wraps them with duct tape.
+I figured that might actually work and decided to try that!

 Vintage Thread Spool Wreath